South Beloit, Illinois

 South Beloit is a city in Winnebago County, Illinois, United States.
 It is a suburban extension of Beloit, Wisconsin, located along the Illinois–Wisconsin border within the Rockford metropolitan area.
 The population was 7,989 at the 2020 census.

 History

-All historical knowledge is from the book, Our Golden History-South Beloit Illinois, which is a non-copyrighted work by Cathryn Hayes.
-She wrote the book to inform the people South Beloit of their roots.

 Early history

 What is now South Beloit was previously full of natural resources such as copper, lead, and bog iron.
 Buff and blue limestones were plentiful everywhere in Winnebago County, with limestone forming the banks of the Rock River and Turtle Creek.
 The buff limestone gave the first settlers material for their houses and public buildings, some of which can still be seen in Rockford, Rockton, and Beloit/South Beloit.
 The older homes in South Beloit had 18–20 in basement walls of this limestone.
 The South Beloit area has a thick deposit of sand, and industries were built here because of its unusually fine quality.
 A fine quality of clay was also found in the state line area.

 Many people have inhabited South Beloit over the years, including the Mound Builders, Sioux, and Illinswek (Illinois).
 The Turtle Indians of the area were the Winnebago Tribe, Siouan family.
 They had villages all along the Rock River and Turtle Creek.
 One large village was in modern-day South Beloit and all the way up to northeast Beloit.
 It was named for an important chief, Kau Rau Maw Nee (Walking Turtle).
 Turtle later became modern day Beloit and South Beloit.